marionberry

 Health Benefits

-- Contains manganese, important for bone health and metabolism.
+• Contains manganese, essential for bone health, metabolism, and enzyme function.

 Storage Tips

-Marionberries are best used fresh, but can be stored for a short period.
-Refrigerate unwashed berries in a shallow container lined with paper towels for up to 3-5 days.
-For longer storage, freeze them.
-Spread the berries in a single layer on a baking sheet, freeze until solid, then transfer to a freezer bag.
-Frozen marionberries can last for up to 12 months.
+Fresh marionberries are best stored in the refrigerator.
+Gently sort through them, removing any damaged or moldy berries.
+Place the unwashed berries in a shallow container lined with paper towels, then cover loosely with plastic wrap or another paper towel.
+They should last for up to a week.
+For longer storage, freeze marionberries by spreading them in a single layer on a baking sheet until frozen solid, then transfer them to an airtight freezer bag or container.
+Frozen marionberries can last for 8-12 months.

 Chefadora AI is Here.